cassioneri/Impossible/README.md

 <p>
 This <a href="http://github.com/cassioneri/Impossible/blob/master/impossible.pdf">article</a>
 explains how this problem can be solved with computer assistence and also without it.
 (The code is also available at this site.)
-It also gives some suprising results about what happens when the upper bound (20) is changed.
+It also gives some surprising results about what happens when the upper bound (20) is changed.
 </p>
 <p>